bongiozzo/musica_mustdie/output/band_immolation.md

 # Immolation

-Дискография
-"Dawn Of Possession" 1991, Death Metal
-"Stepping On Angels...Before Dawn" 1994, Death Metal "Here In After" 1996, Death Metal
-"Failures for Gods" 1999, Death Metal
-"Close To A World Below" 2000, Death Metal
-"Unholy Cult" 2002, Death Metal
-"Harnessing Ruin" 2005, Death Metal
-"Shadows in the Light" 2007, Death Metal
-"Hope and Horror [EP/DVD]" 2007, Death Metal
-"Majesty and Decay" 2010, Death Metal
-"Providence (EP)" 2011, Death Metal
-"Kingdom of Conspiracy" 2013, Death Metal
-"Atonement" 2017, Death Metal
+## Дискография

+### "Dawn Of Possession" 1991, Death Metal

+1. Into Everlasting Fire
+2. Despondent Souls
+3. Dawn Of Possession
+4. Those Left Behind
+5. Internal Decadence
+6. No Forgiveness (Without Bloodshed)
+7. Burial Ground
+8. After My Prayers
+9. Fall In Disease
+10.Immolation

+ Ross Dolan - Vocals, Bass
+ Robert Vigna - Guitar
+ Tom Wilkinson - Guitar
+ Craig Smilowski - Drums

+All Songs Written By Ross Dolan, Robert Vigna
+And Tom Wilkinson.
+Produced By Harris Johns.
+Recorded & Mixed At Musiclab Studios, Berlin,
+Germany.

+(p) 1991 THE ALL BLACKS B.V./ ROADRUNNER Productions B.V.
+(c) 1991 THE ALL BLACKS B.V.

+### "Stepping On Angels...Before Dawn" 1994, Death Metal

+### "Here In After" 1996, Death Metal

+1. Nailed To Gold (3.54)
+2. Burn With Jesus (4.00)
+3. Here ln After (4.54)
+4. I Feel Nothing (4.41)
+5. Away From God (4.45)
+6. Towards Earth (4.47)
+7. Under The Supreme (4.23)
+8. Christ's Cage (5.52)

+All songs written by IMMOLATION
+Produced by IMMOLATION and Wayne
+Dorell
+Engineered and mixed by Wayne Dorell
+Recorded and mixed at Water Music
+Studios

+Ross Dolan - Vocals, Bass
+Robert Vigna - Guitar
+Thomas Wilkinson - Guitar
+Craig Smilowski - Drums

+(p)(c) 1996 METAL BLADE Records

+### "Failures for Gods" 1999, Death Metal

+1. Once Ordained (Immolation)
+2. No Jesus, No Beast (Immolation)
+3. Failures For Gods (Immolation)
+4. Unsaved (Immolation)
+5. God Made Filth (Immolation)
+6. Stench Of High Heaven (Immolation)
+7. Your Angel Died (Immolation)
+8. The Devil I Know (Immolation)

+### "Close To A World Below" 2000, Death Metal

+Higher Coward
+Father, You'Re Not A Father
+Furthest From The Truth
+Fall From A High Place
+Unpardonable Sin
+Lost Passion
+Put My Hand In The Fire
+Close To A World Below

+### "Unholy Cult" 2002, Death Metal

+01. Of Martyrs And Men
+02. Sinful Nature
+03. Unholy Cult
+04. Wolf Among The Flock
+05. Reluctant Messiah
+06. A Kingdom Divided
+07. Rival The Eminent
+08. Bring Them Down

+Ross Dolan : Vocal, Bass
+Bill Taylor : Guitar
+Robert Vigna : Guitar
+Alex Hernandez : Drums

+### "Harnessing Ruin" 2005, Death Metal

+01. Swarm of Terror
+02. Our Savior Sleeps
+03. Challenge the Storm
+04. Harnessing Ruin
+05. Dead to Me
+06. Son of Iniquity
+07. My Own Enemy
+08. Crown the Liar
+09. At Mourning's Twilight

+### "Shadows in the Light" 2007, Death Metal

+1. Hate's Plague 02:50
+2. Passion Kill 03:41
+3. World Agony 03:56
+4. Tarnished 03:36
+5. The Weight of Devotion 04:21
+6. Breathing the Dark 04:00
+7. Deliverer of Evil 03:45
+8. Shadows in the Light 03:44
+9. Lying with Demons 04:33
+10. Whispering Death 06:04

+### "Hope and Horror [EP/DVD]" 2007, Death Metal

+AUDIO TRACKS
+1- Den of thieves
+2- The condemned
+3- The struggle of hope and horror

+DVD TRACKS
+1- Swarm of terror
+2- Unholy cult
+3- Into everlasting fire
+4- Dead to me
+5- Sinful nature
+6- Harnessing ruin
+7- Unpardonable sin
+8- Crown the liar
+9- No jesus, No beast
+10- At mourning's twilight

+### "Majesty and Decay" 2010, Death Metal

+1. Intro 01:19
+2. The Purge 03:18
+3. A Token of Malice 02:41
+4. Majesty and Decay 04:29
+5. Divine Code 03:38
+6. In Human Form 04:04
+7. A Glorious Epoch 04:37
+8. Intro 02:04
+9. A Thunderous Consequence 03:58
+10. The Rapture of Ghosts 05:19
+11. Power and Shame 03:44
+12. The Comfort of Cowards 05:52

+Line-up :
+Ross Dolan - Vocals, Bass
+Robert Vigna - Guitar
+Bill Taylor - Guitar
+Steve Shalaty - Drums

+The CD was recorded Millbrook Sound Studios in New York with longtime producer Paul Orofino.
+Mixing duties were handled by Zack Ohren.

+### "Providence (EP)" 2011, Death Metal

+1. What They Bring
+2. Illumination
+3. Still Lost
+4. Providence
+5. Swallow The Fear

+### "Kingdom of Conspiracy" 2013, Death Metal

+1. Echoes Of Despair
+2. Keep The Silence
+3. Kingdom Of Conspiracy
+4. Serving Divinity
+5. The Great Sleep
+6. Indoctrinate
+7. A Spectacle of Lies
+8. God Complex
+9. Bound To Order
+10. All That Awaits

+Recorded at Millbrook Sound Studios in New York.
+ Mixed and mastered at Castle Ultimate Studios, California.

+Available editions:
+ • Digipak CD
+ • Slimepack edition limited to 300 numbered copies
+ • LP version.
+Released in different colours:
+ &#12288;- 100 orange (FirePower Records exclusive)
+ &#12288;- 150 red (High Roller Records exclusive) &#12288;- 250 clear (Nuclear Blast exclusive)
+ &#12288;- 250 white with black splatter (Nuclear Blast exclusive) &#12288;- Regular black

+### "Atonement" 2017, Death Metal

+1. The Distorting Light
+2. When the Jackals Come
+3. Fostering the Divide
+4. Rise the Heretics
+5. Thrown to the Fire
+6. Destructive Currents
+7. Lower
+8. Atonement
+9. Above All
+10. The Power of Gods
+11. Epiphany

 ## Отношения с другими группами